 than you can process.In the following Q&A, Carolyn Land Williams answers common questions about feeding your baby and making

-baby food.
-For even more information and great recipes, check out the new Cooking Light First Foods.
+homemade baby food.
+For even more information and great recipes, check out Cooking Light First Foods.

 Making Baby Food

+decision.
 There was nothing that I loved more than going to the farmer's market to pick out fresh produce to make baby food

 for my little girl.
-But as a working mother, I had to be realistic; sometimes buying commercial baby food was the best option for my sanity!
+But as a working mother, I had to be realistic; sometimes buying commercial baby food was the best option

-my baby is eating!
+food that my baby is eating!
 Being able to hand-pick ripe fruits and vegetables, whole grains, and high-quality protein is

 a huge benefit of making your own food.
 Another benefit is that you have so many more puree options and can expose your child

 Better for the Budget

-batches.
+large batches.
 For example, a large sweet potato costs on average $1 and will give you 3 to 4 servings for baby.
 Four jars

 of commercial baby food costs about $2.
-This cost difference adds up when you consider how much baby food will be eaten during that first
+This cost difference adds up when you consider how much baby food will be eaten during

-common, but babies don't need either.
-It's a natural tendency for parents to think that sugar or salt might make baby food
+of the most common, but babies don't need either.
+It's a natural tendency for parents to think that sugar or salt might make

-they are frozen just after being picked, so few nutrients are lost.
+as fresh because they are frozen just after being picked, so few nutrients are lost.
 There are even organic varieties of frozen

 produce available these days.
 The downside to frozen produce is that it usually doesn't have the vibrant colors and flavors

 Sweet Tooth Myth

-taste sweeter foods first, they'll develop a "sweet tooth" and reject veggies.
+if babies taste sweeter foods first, they'll develop a "sweet tooth" and reject veggies.
 However, research hasn't proven this

 to be true.
 Several of the beginner purees in First Foods are made with sweet vegetables and fruits.
 This is because root

 vegetables and soft fruits are mild in flavor and make smooth purees, which babies just starting solids tend to find more

 Meals Made Easy

 how to take the meal being prepared for the rest of the family and to break it down into purees or finger foods that baby